-"Source type" is what your package is coming from; a directory (dir), a rubygem (gem), an rpm (rpm), a python package (python), a php pear module (pear), see the full list.
+"Source type" is what your package is coming from; a directory (dir), a rubygem (gem), an rpm (rpm), a python package (python), a php pear module (pear), etc.

 "Target type" is what your output package form should be.
 Most common are "rpm" and "deb" but others exist (solaris, etc)